 Iterative Verification – continued

-Yesterday we talked about three iterative QA functions: sanity checks, integration testing, and user acceptance testing.
+In our last blog post we talked about three iterative QA functions: sanity checks, integration testing, and user acceptance testing.
 Today, we’ll finish the subject by covering API verification, third party service access, and test automation.

 API tests are designed to verify that each resource behaves in the manner described by the customer’s specification and the functionality of the operational code written to that specification.
 These tests generally fall into four categories: baseline request response for individual calls, legal parameter limits, illegal parameters, and business logic verification.
-API tests typically exercise interfaces to content management and credit card authorization systems.
+API testing typically exercise interfaces to content management and credit card authorization systems.

 Third-Party Service Access